Skip to main content

 We now will look at some specific models that have been found useful in practice.
 Consider an experiment that consists of observing events in a certain time frame, such as buses arriving at a bus stop or telephone calls coming into a switchboard during a specified period.
 It may then be of interest to place a probability distribution on the actual time of occurrence.
 In this section, we will tell you which distribution to use in the question.

-This page titled 6.1: Introductions is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Rachel Webb via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.1: Introductions is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Rachel Webb via source content that was edited to the style and standards of the LibreTexts platform.